Ciara: The Evolution

-Ciara: The Evolution (simply known as The Evolution) is the second studio album by American singer Ciara, released on December 5, 2006, by LaFace Records.
+Ciara: The Evolution (often simply known as The Evolution) is the second studio album by American singer Ciara, released on December 5, 2006, by Jive Records, Music Line Entertainment and LaFace Records.
 The album is separated into five sections, with each showcasing a different side of Ciara's artistry.
 The first features crunk&B and uptempo records, which mainly deal with feminine independence, while its successor, entitled The Evolution of Music features ballads dealing with the positives and struggles of love.
 The Evolution of Dance features dance tracks, The Evolution of Fashion deals with self-expression, while the last, entitled The Evolution of C, features tracks that discuss how Ciara has evolved as a person since the start of her career.

 The album was seen as a coming of age project for the singer, as it featured songs with more substance than her last effort.
 It deals with Ciara's experiences after being in the public eye for the two years prior to the album's release.
 The tracks are also said to be geared toward a more urban audience.
 Ciara was the executive producer of the album and enlisted production from Antwoine Collins, Brian Kennedy, Bryan-Michael Cox, Calvo Da Gr8, Dallas Austin, Jazze Pha, Kendrick Dean, Lil Jon, Mr. Collipark, the Neptunes, Polow da Don, Rodney Jerkins, the Clutch, will.i.am, among others, and featured guest appearances from 50 Cent and Chamillionaire.
 Ciara also co-wrote and co-produces most of the songs.

 The album received mixed to positive reviews from most music critics.
 Generally, critics praised Ciara's increased vocal ability and the album's lyricism, but criticised its frequent interludes and the latter half of the album.
 The Evolution became Ciara's first and only number-one album in the US.
 It was certified platinum by the Recording Industry Association of America (RIAA) within five weeks of its release and has sold 1.3 million copies in the US.
 It also achieved moderate success in international markets, reaching the top forty in most of the countries it was released in.

 The Evolution spawned four commercial singles, including "Get Up", which reached the top ten in the United States and New Zealand.
 The next single, "Promise", reached number-one on US R&B charts and number eleven on the Billboard Hot 100.
 The third single, "Like a Boy", peaked within top ten in most of the countries it was released in, and reached the top 20 in the US.
 The final single, "Can't Leave 'em Alone", achieved moderate success.
 To promote the album, Ciara embarked on her debut concert tour, The Evolution Tour in October 2006.
 She was also one of the opening acts for Rihanna's Good Girl Gone Bad Tour the next year.